 Missing Sticks

-A new novel featuring the Screaming Eagles of the 101st Airborne Division on D-Day
+A novel featuring the Screaming Eagles of the 101st Airborne Division on D-Day

 Missing Sticks is a fictional account of a handful of those missing men, representative of those declared casualties in real life.
 Each character, every story is a figment of my imagination, but I hope a reflection of the diverse men who flew into the darkness and danger over Normandy that fateful night.
 I have attempted to make the people and the actions as realistic as possible, stealing bits and pieces of events and personalities from the accounts of the many who participated, and merged them in my mind.

-This novel is the result—a fictional tribute to the Screaming Eagles who disappeared into the darkness.
+This novel is the result—a tribute to the Screaming Eagles who disappeared into the darkness. - J. M. Taylor

 Book of the Month July 2009MISSING STICKS won the EPIC Award for best Historical Fiction for 2010, the Military Writers Society of America's Book of the Month for June, 2009, Second Place in the Tampa Writers Alliance 2008 WordSmith contest (behind Taylor's First Place winner, Gulf Winds) and Honorable Mention in the Florida Writers Association 2009 Royal Palm Literary Awards.